nrw/sortable-object-hash/Readme.md

 # sortable-object-hash [![build status](https://secure.travis-ci.org/nrw/sortable-object-hash.png)](http://travis-ci.org/nrw/sortable-object-hash)

-Based on an array paty and a sort order for each property, generate a hash string for an object that will sort accordingly.
+Based on an array path and a sort order for each property, generate a hash string for an object that will sort accordingly.

 [![testling badge](https://ci.testling.com/nrw/sortable-object-hash.png)](https://ci.testling.com/nrw/sortable-object-hash)